chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > Are there any factors that might prevent you from accepting an offer?

 No, there are no factors that would prevent me from accepting an offer.

+> What factors are most important to you in an offer?

+A competitive salary and growth opportunities are key, along with a collaborative culture.
+Sungrow's innovative projects aligns perfectly with my career goals.

 ### Job & Work